hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 cp .snapshot/old_copy_of_file filename_to_be_brought_to_present
 ```

-It can be noted that each directory within the file systems that have snapshot back-ups, so you can either travel, for example, from your `home` directory to the file that you are looking for in 3 subdirectories down within `.snapshot` or you can travel those three subdirectories down and then use `.snapshot` within that directory to retrieve a file.
+>Note: Each directory within the file systems that have snapshot back-ups (`/home/`, `/n/data1/`, `/n/data2/` and `/n/groups/`) also have a `.snapshot directory`.
+So you can either travel, for example, from your `home` directory to the file that you are looking for in 3 subdirectories down within `.snapshot` or you can travel those three subdirectories down and then use `.snapshot` within that directory to retrieve a file.

 ***